-Employees may feel their creativity and independence is limited when you pre-plan milestones, especially considering the strategic planning process thinks years and months in advance.
+Employees may feel their creativity and independence are limited when you pre-plan milestones, especially considering the strategic planning process focuses on years and months in advance.

 Allow for some wiggle room and let it be known; nothing is set in stone.
 Remind employees that it can take years to perfect the strategic planning process and the organization will need their creative solutions and independent thinking to make it happen.
 The strategic planning process is fluid and can change as the company evolves.